Applies to: Advanced Threat Analytics version 1.8

 ATA technology detects multiple suspicious activities, focusing on several phases of the cyber-attack kill chain including:

-- Reconnaissance, during which attackers are gathering information on how the environment is built, what are the different assets and entities which exist and are generally building their plan for the next phases of the attack.
+- Reconnaissance, during which attackers gather information on how the environment is built, what the different assets are, and which entities exist.
+They generally building their plan for the next phases of the attack.

 - Lateral movement cycle, during which an attacker invests time and effort in spreading their attack surface inside your network.

-- Domain dominance (persistence), during which an attacker captures the information allowing them to resume their campaign using various set of entry points, credentials and techniques.
+- Domain dominance (persistence), during which an attacker captures the information allowing them to resume their campaign using various sets of entry points, credentials, and techniques.

 Malicious attacks are detected deterministically, by looking for the full list of known attack types including: